ALBruzos/ALBruzos.github.io/_teaching/university-teaching.md

 ### Teaching training courses/certificates:

+*ongoing: **MSc in University Teaching**.
+Universidad Europea de Madrid (online), SPAIN. *Goal:* knowing all the didactic-pedagogical, research, innovation and use of technology areas that a university teacher must master.
+Official title, 60 ECTS.
+Expected for February 2025.

 * 2023: **Profesor Ayudante Doctor (PAD)**.
 Agencia Nacional de Evaluación de la Calidad de la Acreditación (ANECA), SPAIN. *Goal:* similar to a non-tenured assistant professor, must hold a PhD, accreditation required.

 * 2021: **Research Supervision**.
 University College London, UK. *Goal:*The course provides information and guidance on UCL regulations and frameworks for research supervision; establishing and maintaining effective working relationships with your supervisees; doctoral skills development requirements and the Research Student Log signposting to further support provided centrally by UCL and locally in faculties and departments.